 When your loved one begins to notice the first symptoms of dementia, he or she may no longer ask you for help with things.
 Easy tasks may become difficult, and your loved one may try to do them anyway or avoid them completely.
 These tasks may be as basic as bathing, brushing and flossing, cooking, or doing laundry.
 If you notice your parent isn’t practicing good hygiene or things aren’t getting done around the house, your loved one may be trying to hide dementia.

 Seniors living with dementia often need assistance with the basic tasks of everyday life.
-Whether you need respite from your caregiving duties or your aging loved one needs 24-hour care, Harrisburg, PA, Home Care Assistance can meet your family’s care needs.
+Whether you need respite from your caregiving duties or your aging loved one needs 24-hour care, Harrisburg, PA, Home Care can meet your family’s care needs.
 Our dedicated caregivers are available around the clock to provide transportation to doctor’s appointments, ensure seniors take their prescribed medications, and help with a variety of tasks in and outside the home.

 5. Keeping Important Secrets